ropimasi/ALGAFOOD_API/README.md

 <a name="current-version"></a>
 ### CURRENT VERSION 0.1.0-dev
+Description...
+It will be continued.
+I am right now studing and getting **references** to discuss this topic.
 + Feature X ...
   - On http-method foo bar bax `GET`, URI-end-point `/X... lorem ipsum...`.